 Daily dispensing of prescribed medications, basic first aid, and health monitoring are provided while at camp.
-Families will be notified if your camper vomits, has a persistent condition (i.e. headache, nosebleed, fever, homesickness), or needs to be taken to the doctor or emergency room (Erlanger Hospital, Chattanooga, TN).
+Families will be notified if your camper vomits, has a persistent condition (i.e. headache, nosebleed, fever, homesickness), or needs to be taken to the doctor or emergency room (Erlanger Children's Hospital, Chattanooga, TN).

 Special dietary needs should be noted in the camper Health Form.
-We can accommodate any and all dietary needs and/or allergies.
-Contact the camp office at (706) 820-1163 ahead of your camp session in order to allow time to address concerns.
+We can accommodate most all dietary needs and/or allergies.
+Contact the camp office at (706) 820-1163 or email admin@camplookout.com ahead of your camp session in order to allow time to address concerns.